 Bacon Wrapped Jalapeno Poppers Nutrition Notes:

-The above nutrition information is for 2 halves of bacon wrapped stuffed jalapeno poppers that are on the large side.
-The nutrition info is using regular bacon, though I use low sodium bacon when I make mine and they still taste great.
-If you choose to use regular cream cheese, the calories, fat and saturated fat of your jalapeno poppers will be higher.
+The nutrition info uses regular bacon, though I use low-sodium bacon when I make mine and they still taste great.
+If you choose to use regular cream cheese, the calories, fat, and saturated fat of your jalapeno poppers will be higher.

 Bacon Wrapped Jalapeno Poppers